OriShapira/SummEval_referenceSubsets/README.md

 # SummEval_referenceSubsets
 Code for the analysis of using different subsets of reference summaries for the evaluation of summaries, based on DUC 2001/2002 data, using ROUGE as the automatic evaluation package.
-The code and results here are supplementary to the paper: *TODO: To be updated after acceptance*.
+The code and results here are supplementary to the paper: [Evaluating Multiple System Summary Lengths: A Case Study](https://aclanthology.coli.uni-saarland.de/papers/D18-1087/d18-1087) (EMNLP 2018).

 ## Data
 The data used for the analyses are the DUC 2001 and DUC 2002 multi-document summarization data since these datasets are the only ones containing different length reference (model) summaries of each document cluster, along with human assessment of the system summaries submitted for the shared tasks.